 By realising the bold decision of being absent, of not being part of it, the maker performs the gesture of a traveler, of the one who needs to leave, sometimes by own choice and other times forced.
 On the contrary, being part of a common space, part of the feast, part of the narrator’s experience becomes a constant desire throughout the performance; a need to put a focus on the responsibility of being the observer or the acting performer of the spectacle.

 The creation of ENA ENA is an effort to reformulate questions of the following topics and try to answer them:

 dipoles / borders

-In the party, the feast, the panegyri and the experience of going to the theatre, there is an intermediate person, which is the one who exists in-and-outside the feast, between the audience and the artist; the waiter, the usher.
-While the waiter interacts with the audience and the world of the performance, the singer belongs to the world of the musicians, and the audience to the world of the spectator.
+In the party, the feast, the panegyri and the experience of going to theatre, there is an intermediate person, which is the one who exists in-and-outside the feast, between the audience and the artist; the waiter, the usher.
+While the waiter interacts with the audience and the world of the performance, the singer belongs to the world of the musicians, while the audience to the world of the spectator.

 The borders of action of this in-between person are initially defined, however, throughout the performance they try to change.
 The waiter initiates and plays the game of being part of or not to be part of.
 Throughout the performance he experiences a transition, abolishing the borders spatially, time-wise and gender-wise.

 The waiter in transition has to project himself on the singer, in order to relate with her.
 The performance creates conditions that ask the borders of this identification; on what level does he identify himself with the musicians or the singer?